Raspberry Pi 4 Boot From USB

 ls /dev/sd* again.
 You should see something new in here.
 We are interested in the partition with 1 at the end.
 That is the boot partition.
 We need to put our new files there.

 pi@raspberrypi:~ $ ls /dev/sd* /dev/sda /dev/sda1 /dev/sda2 pi@raspberry-pi:~ $

 /dev/sda1 is the partition I need.
 You can mount it with the following commands

 # make a directory to mount the drive to sudo mkdir /mnt/usb # mount the drive to your new directory mount /dev/sda1 /mnt/usb # copy the .elf and .dat files to you the boot partition on your SSD sudo cp /boot/*.elf /mnt/usb sudo cp /boot/*.dat /mnt/usb

 After the files are copied, it is time to power down your Raspberry Pi and remove the SD card.

 Turn power back on after removing the SD card and cross your fingers!

-As stated at the beginning of this article, the Raspberry Pi 4 has problems with quite a few USB controllers.
+As stated at the beginning of this article, the Raspberry Pi 4 has problems with quite a few USB adapter chipsets.
 If you followed all the steps here and your Pi doesn’t boot, this is almost certainly the issue.

 I had issues with both of the USB thumb drives I tested.

-Enjoy your new lightning fast Pi 4!
+Enjoy your new lightning fast Pi 4 with SSD booting!
 Twitter is best to get ahold of me if you have any questions.